IINemo/lm-polygraph/README.md

 A more detailed description of the demo is available in the [documentation](https://lm-polygraph.readthedocs.io/en/latest/web_demo.html).

-### Original implementation
+## Acknowledgements

-The chat GUI is based on the following project: https://github.com/ioanmo226/chatgpt-web-application
+The chat GUI implementation is based on the [chatgpt-web-application](https://github.com/ioanmo226/chatgpt-web-application) project.